Request Police Records

-The Public Records Officer for the Port Angeles Police Department is Ed Schilke, the Police Records Supervisor.
-Jennifer Veneklasen, the Port Angeles City Clerk, is the Public Records Officer for all other records.
+The Public Records Officer for the Port Angeles Police Department is Carla Jacobi, the Police Records Supervisor.
+Kari Martinez-Bailey, the Port Angeles City Clerk, is the Public Records Officer for all other records.
 Other employee's within the City and the Police Department act as Assistant Public Records Officers and do become involved with the receipt of, and response to, requests for records, as coordinated by the named Public Records Officers.

 The City of Port Angeles provides public access to current and historical documents under provisions of the Washington State Public Records Act, the City of Port Angeles Municipal Code, and the Washington State Archives Records Retention Schedules .

-A request for Police Records can be made in-person, by telephone, by email/online, by FAX, or in writing.
+A request for Police Records can be made online, by email, in-person, by telephone, by FAX, or in writing.

 - In person - at the Police Department lobby (321 East 5th Street, near the William Shore Memorial Pool) during business hours, 9 AM to 4 PM, Monday through Friday.